A resume without resume keywords is like playing the musical notes on an instrument alphabetically.

 |Customer Relations||Financial Management||Data Analysis||Conflict Resolution|

-The keywords of a customer service representative could include:
+The best keywords for resume of a customer service representative could include:

-The keywords of a marketing associate or executive could include:
+The best keywords for resume of a marketing associate or executive could include:

 |Market Research||Strategic Marketing Plans||Product Launch||Advertising Campaigns|